Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Mock Dataset Production

 \subsection{Flux mapping}

-At this stage, the flux model does not reflect the GMF deflection.
-To reflect the coherent GMF deflection, we use a back-propagation technique using a CR propagation code CRPropa3 \citep{Batista2016}.
-We calculate the trajectories of antiprotons emitted from the earth to a sphere of 20\, kpc radius from the galactic center (GC) (the galaxy sphere).
-These trajectories represent the trajectories of particles with the same rigidity which can arrive at the earth through the galactic sphere.
-The position of the earth is defined to be 8.5\, kpc away from the GC.
-We adapt the JF12 model \citep{Jansson2012a,Jansson2012b} as the GMF model.
+At this stage, the flux model does not include the GMF deflections.
+To include them we use a back-propagation technique using the CR propagation code CRPropa3 \citep{Batista2016}.
+We adopt the JF12 model \citep{Jansson2012a, Jansson2012b} as the GMF model.
+We calculate the trajectories of antiprotons of energy $E$ emitted from the earth to a sphere of $20\,\rm kpc$ radius from the Galactic center (GC) (the galaxy sphere).
+The position of the Earth is defined to be 8.5\, kpc away from the GC, following the JF12 model.
+These trajectories represent the trajectories of particles with the same rigidity which can arrive on the Earth through the Galactic sphere.
 The trajectory of a heavier-mass particle with the charge $Ze$ is replaced with the trajectory of a proton with rigidity $R = E/Ze$.

-Based on the CR trajectories obtained through the back-propagation, we convert the CR flux model on the galaxy sphere to that at the earth through the GMF model (flux mapping).
+Based on the CR trajectories obtained through the back-propagation, we convert the CR flux model on the galaxy sphere to that on Earth through the GMF model (flux mapping).

 We define the original CR flux model as $ F_{\rm org}({\bf n_{\rm org}},\theta)$, where ${\bf n_{\rm org}}$ indicates the direction on the galaxy sphere.
 The conversion from the directions on the earth ${\bf n_{\rm earth}}$ to those on the galaxy sphere ${\bf n_{\rm org}}$ of particles with rigidity $R$ is expressed as